vc10hueb/Java-RestApi-ChatService/README.md

 #Development
 The artifact built by this project is a WAR that can be deployed via tomcat.

-Spring Boot command can also be used `java -jar java_messaging_service.war`
+Spring Boot command can also be used `java -jar messaging-service.war`

 The best way to deploy new code is using the dev profile `java -jar message-service.war --spring.profiles-active=dev`